Skip to main content

 If you live West of State Road 23 (the new First Coast Expressway) you are in Phase 2 which is managed by the Middle Village CDD and the Oakleaf Plantation West POA.

-Remember that the CDD boards and POA boards are separate.
+Remember that the CDD boards and POA boards are separate and are their own individual legal entities.

 • How do I get approval for an improvement project on my home?